TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Conyers Leaves Congress in the Wake of Harassment Claims
+*   Uncertainty Abounds as Shutdown Deadline Nears
+*   Earnest: There Are Consequences When You Defame Intel Community
+*   Heller's Tax Reform Push May Be Key to His Chances in NV
 *   Can Trump's Backing Push Moore Over the Finish Line in AL?
-*   Heller's Tax Reform Push May Be Key to His Chances in NV
-*   Carlson: The FBI Is Out of Control
-*   Trump Complains About "Unfair" Treatment of Flynn
-*   Senate OKs Tax Bill as Trump, Republicans Near Big Legislative Win
 *   Presidential Job Approval
 *   Cartoons of the Week